 Some experts recommend that patients < 21 years have pelvic examinations only when medically indicated (eg, if a patient has a persistent, symptomatic vaginal discharge).

-All sexually active girls and those who are no longer active but have a history of a sexually transmitted disease may be offered a pelvic examination.
-However, clinicians can often check for STDs using a urine sample or a vaginal swab and thus avoid doing a speculum examination.
+All sexually active girls and those who are no longer active but have a history of a sexually transmitted infection may be offered a pelvic examination.
+However, clinicians can often check for STIs using a urine sample or a vaginal swab and thus avoid doing a speculum examination.

-During the visit, information about contraception should be offered as appropriate, and recommendations for the human papillomavirus (HPV) vaccine should be discussed.
+During the visit, information about contraception Overview of Contraception A couple’s decision to begin, prevent, or interrupt a pregnancy may be influenced by many factors including maternal medical disorders, risks involved in the pregnancy, and socioeconomic factors... read more should be offered as appropriate, and recommendations for the human papillomavirus (HPV) vaccine Human Papillomavirus (HPV) Vaccine Human papillomavirus (HPV) infection is the most common sexually transmitted disease.
+HPV can cause skin warts, genital warts, or certain cancers, depending on the type of HPV.
+Vaccines are... read more should be discussed.
 Clinicians should allow time for girls to speak privately about personal concerns (eg, contraception, safe sex, menstrual problems).

 Testing is guided by the symptoms present.